alisomay/mep/README.md

 - _How may I see what is available in `koto_midi` library to use?_

+  Please check the comprehensive [API reference](./api.md) to see what is available.

-  Currently if you visit the [repository](https://github.com/alisomay/koto_midi) and follow the instructions to run tests, a complete API will be printed to `stdout`.
-You can take this as a reference.
-For sure in the future a more ergonomic way will be introduced.
+  Another option is to visit the [repository](https://github.com/alisomay/koto_midi) and follow the instructions to run tests, a complete API will be printed to `stdout`.

 - _How may I debug my scripts?_

-  Errors in your scripts would navigate you to a new screen and show you the koto error.
+  Errors in your scripts would navigate you to a new screen and show you the error.
   **mep** will let you know which script caused the error and wait for changes.

-  After you fixed your erroring script in `~/.mep` folder, it will move to the screen where you can choose your scripts again.
+  After you fixed your erroring script in `~/.mep` folder and save, it will automatically move to the screen where you can choose your scripts again.

-  Please check [todo](#todo) section for some exceptions to this behavior.

 ## Building